OpenDreamKit/OpenDreamKit.github.io/meetings/2016-01-25-DKS/report.md

-The week before, during the [first joint GAP-SageMath days](http://gapdays.de/gap-sage-days2016/), Nicolas worked on a prototype of generic semantic handle Sage-GAP interface, with the help of many (Markus, Alex, Steve, Volker, ...).
+The week before, during the [first joint GAP-SageMath days](http://gapdays.de/gap-sage-days2016/), Nicolas worked on a prototype of generic semantic handle Sage-GAP interface, with the help of many (Markus, Olexandr, Steve, Volker, ...).
 The idea is to generalize the existing wrappers for matrix groups or permutation groups which are monolithic and do not scale to other kind of structures.